zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks_stack_hci/aks_hci_gitops_basic/_index.md

 ## The "Hello Arc" Application & Components

-* Before kicking the GitOps flow, let's verify and zoom-in to the Kubernetes resources deployed by running few *kubectl* commands.
+* Before kicking the GitOps flow, let's review the Kubernetes resources deployed by running few *kubectl* commands.

   * ```kubectl get pods -n cluster-config``` - Will show the Flux operator and the Memcached pods.
     * ```kubectl get pods -n hello-arc``` - Will show 3 replicas of the "Hello Arc" application and the NGINX controller.